This post may contain affiliate links. Please read our disclosure policy.

 I’m sharing both traditional and gluten-free recipes for these Buttermilk Waffles, so you can make them with confidence using either all-purpose flour or the gluten-free flour blend I’ve included below.

 Buttermilk can be a bit of a superpower ingredient when it comes to baked goods.
-It makes a world of difference, adding a slight tangy and extra lift to a batch of diner-style pancakes, homemade syrup, and biscuits.
-And this Buttermilk Coffee Cake is phenomenal.
+It makes a world of difference, adding a slight tangy and extra lift to a batch of diner-style buttermilk pancakes, buttermilk coffee cake, homemade buttermilk syrup, and gluten free buttermilk biscuits.

 Gluten Free Waffles